 “That was the best trail I’ve ever run!”
 We each made that claim more than a few times during the five months in 2017 we spent running for our trail running guidebook, Run the Alps Switzerland.
 Most often, we’d just stepped off another trail run in the Valais region.

-We spent six years in the Italian Dolomites, run around Patagonia, splashed through Iceland, across Himalayan 5000 meter passes, and all over the Rockies and Sierra Nevada.
+We’ve spent six years in the Italian Dolomites, ran around Patagonia, splashed through Iceland, crossed 5,000-meter Himalayan passes, and traced routes all over the Rockies and Sierra Nevada.
 And in the last 20 years, we have explored nearly every corner of our home mountains, the Swiss Alps.

-Switzerland’s Valais region has become our favorite places to run for several reasons.
-Thanks to a gift from the geologic Gods, the trails tend to be smooth, ground gneiss without roots to trip over.
-Since you aren’t staring at your feet, you have time to look around at one of the Alps’ most dramatic landscapes, which is most likely wild flower covered green hillsides leading up to glaciers flowing around perfectly formed peaks.
-Plus, there is the hut system which allows traveling through it all without the need to carry much gear.
-A perfect package to accommodate all different sorts of mountain fun.
+Switzerland’s Valais region has become one of our favorite places to run for several reasons.
+Thanks to a gift from the geologic gods, the trails tend to be smooth, ground gneiss without roots to trip over.
+Since you aren’t staring at your feet, you have time to look around at one of the Alps’ most dramatic landscapes, which is most likely wildflower-covered green hillsides leading up to glaciers flowing around perfectly formed peaks.
+Plus, there is the hut system, which allows traveling through it all without the need to carry much gear.
+It’s a perfect package to accommodate all sorts of mountain fun.

 Nearly half of the 30 runs we present in our book happen to be in the Valais.
 When we started to consider what new runs we could squeeze in the following summer, we noticed that on a map there was a dashed line of runs we’d already done crossing a similar line as the summer Haute Route hiking trail.

 “What if we connect a bunch of our Valais runs and make one big tour?”
 I suggested.

 Janine, the map wizard and creator of all our running tours perked up.
 “I know exactly where to go so we can add more great trails!”